nephio-project/docs/install-guide/webui-auth-okta.md

 | auth-server-id | The authorization server ID for the Application (optional)  |
 | idp            | The identity provider for the application, e.g. 0oaulob4BFVa4zQvt0g3 (optional) |

-This can be done via a secrets manager or by manully provision the secret (replacing the placeholders here):
+This can be done via a secrets manager or by manually provision the secret (replacing the placeholders here):

 ```bash